-Right Concentration on The Eightfold Path of Buddhism
+Right Concentration on The Noble Eightfold Path

 The eighth factor of the path is right concentration, in Pali samma samadhi.
 Concentration represents an intensification of a mental factor present in every state of consciousness.
 This factor, one-pointedness of mind (citt'ekaggata), has the function of unifying the other mental factors in the task of cognition.
 It is the factor responsible for the individuating aspect of consciousness, ensuring that every citta or act of mind remains centered on its object.
 A

 t any given moment the mind must be cognizant of something — a sight, a sound, a smell, a taste, a touch, or a mental object.
 The factor of one-pointedness unifies the mind and its other concomitants in the task of cognizing the object, while it simultaneously exercises the function of centering all the constituents of the cognitive act on the object.
 One-pointedness of mind explains the fact that in any act of consciousness there is a central point of focus, towards which the entire objective datum points from its outer peripheries to its inner nucleus.

 However, samadhi is only a particular kind of one-pointedness; it is not equivalent to one-pointedness in its entirety.
 A gourmet sitting down to a meal, an assassin about to slay his victim, a soldier on the battlefield — these all act with a concentrated mind, but their concentration cannot be characterized as samadhi.
 Samadhi is exclusively wholesome one-pointedness, the concentration in a wholesome state of mind.
 Even then its range is still narrower: it does not signify every form of wholesome concentration, but only the intensified concentration that results from a deliberate attempt to raise the mind to a higher, more purified level of awareness.